2022 Philippine House of Representatives elections: Changes from the previous Congress

 It will also be the first election for Davao de Oro in that name, after the successful renaming plebiscite in 2019 from "Compostela Valley".

 In Palawan, a law was passed dividing it into three provinces, with each province and Puerto Princesa getting a new district each; Palawan and Puerto Princesa together presently has 3 districts.
 As this means creating new provinces, it had to be approved in a plebiscite before it can be made effective.
 In the ensuing plebiscite held on March 13, 2021, the voters rejected division, thereby retaining the status quo of three districts shared between Palawan and Puerto Princesa.

-Changes from 18th (current) Congress
+Changes from the outgoing Congress

-There are six new districts created by the 18th Congress that have either been signed by President Rodrigo Duterte, or lapsed into law:
+There are six new districts created by the 18th Congress that have either been signed by President Rodrigo Duterte, or lapsed into law: One repeals the redistricting done by the previous Congress.